-In accordance with that certain restricted stock agreement, dated September 29, 2019, by and between HSAC and Health Sciences Holdings, LLC (the "Sponsor"), the Sponsor subjected 1,800,000 shares of its common stock based on the vesting of900,000 shares for each milestone ("Sponsor Restricted Shares") to potential forfeiture in the event that the Milestones (as defined above) are not achieved.
-On May 12, 2020, the Company achieved the first Milestone under the Share Exchange Agreement as described above and, as a result, 900,000 of the Sponsor Restricted Shares vested and are no longer subject to forfeiture.
-For accounting purposes, the remaining900,000 of the Sponsor Restricted Shares are considered issued but not outstanding as of June 30, 2020.

-In the event of an Acceleration Event (as defined above), the remaining 900,000 Sponsor Restricted Shares will vest and no longer be subject to forfeiture, unless in a change of control, the value of the consideration to be received in exchange for one share of common stock is lower than the share price threshold set forth in the second Milestone described above.
-Any Sponsor Restricted Shares that have not vested on or prior to March 31, 2025 will be forfeited by the Sponsor after such date.
+In accordance with that certain restricted stock agreement, dated September 29, 2019, by and between HSAC and Health Sciences Holdings, LLC (the "Sponsor"), the Sponsor subjected 1,800,000 shares of its common stock based on the vesting of 900,000 shares for each milestone ("Sponsor Restricted Shares") to potential forfeiture in the event that the Milestones (as defined above) are not achieved.
+In the event of an Acceleration Event (as defined above), all of such shares will vest and no longer be subject to forfeiture, unless in a change of control, the value of the consideration to be received in exchange for one share of common stock is lower than the applicable Milestone share price thresholds.
+Any shares that have not vested on or prior to March 31, 2025 will be forfeited by the Sponsor after such date.
+For accounting purposes, the Sponsor Restricted Shares are considered issued but not outstanding as of December 31, 2019.